26 Great Books on Vietnam

 My Rating: 5 out of 5 stars

 Another great book that reveals why the United States lost the war is A Bright Shining Lie by journalist Neil Sheehan.
-Like The Best and the Brightest, it’s an unputdownable and thought-provoking book that will change your thinking of those in power.
+Like The Best and the Brightest, it’s unputdownable and thought-provoking, and it will change your thinking about change your thinking of those in power.

-A Bright Shining Lie tells the story of John Paul Vann–a fascinating character.
-Deeply flawed yet very heroic.
+A Bright Shining Lie tells the story of John Paul Vann, a fascinating character who is deeply flawed yet very heroic.
 Sheehan portrays John Paul Vann as the only person in the military who understood how to win the war.
-He was outspoken and critical of those in power, and he wasn’t afraid to tell those higher than him what he thought regardless of the consequences.
-But no one wanted to listen to him.
+He was outspoken and critical of those in power, and he wasn’t afraid to tell those higher up what he thought regardless of the consequences.
+Unfortunately, no one wanted to listen to him.

 Verdict: Buy it!
-One of the best books on Vietnam.
+One of the best Vietnam War books.
 Sheehan beats Halberstam at 898 pages.
 But A Bright Shining Lie is so good that it doesn’t feel long.
 It reads more like a novel than a work of nonfiction.
 I’m glad I own this book because it’s one I’d like to read again.

 Christopher Goscha (2016)